diffplug/blowdryer/README.md

 If you apply any third-party plugin inside a script plugin, you cannot "see" it in any other script, including the main one.
 See [gradle/gradle#4007](https://github.com/gradle/gradle/issues/4007) and [gradle/gradle#1262](https://github.com/gradle/gradle/issues/1262) for details.
 See the "in the wild" section below for examples of workarounds, but here is the gist:

+- you can't `import` any libraries that aren't part of gradle core
+  - unless you added them to your `settings.gradle`

-- each script only uses built-in gradle plugins and classes
+- if your script uses any third-party plugins,
 - any script which applies a third-party plugin is completely "self-contained", and does not need to be referenced by any other plugins
 - add that plugin as a dependency of your `blowdryer` plugin.